 Khashaba won great honour for his country even when he did not have much help or facilities.
 Today, sportsmen have many facilities.
-Shouldn't we all try our best to win greater honours for our motherland?
+Shouldn't we all try our best to win greater honours for our motherland ?

-- 1. Find the answers to the following from the lesson:

-- (a) Who takes part in the Olympic games?

-- (b) What medals are given in the Olympics?

-- (c) Where was Khashaba Jadhav born?

-- (d) What sports did he like?

-- (e) How many bouts did Khashaba Jadhav win at Helsinki?

-- (f) How did the people in Khashaba's village welcome him?

-- (g) Did the Principal get his house back again?

-- 2. Listen to the following carefully and write them down.

-- wrestler youngest taught people facilities

-- 3. Look at the following words carefully and copy them in your notebook.

-- especially

-- competition

-- encouraged

-- differences

-- internationalp

-- participants

-- immediately

-- government

-- 4. Use two or more letters from the word to make other words.

-Example: heard - he, are, ear, hear, head, red, dare, hare

-- wrestling

-- wrestler

-- therefore

-- national - motherland
+- 1. Find the answers to the following from the lesson : - (a) Who takes part in the Olympic games ? - (b) What medals are given in the Olympics ? - (c) Where was Khashaba Jadhav born? - (d) What sports did he like ? - (e) How many bouts did Khashaba Jadhav win at Helsinki? - (f) How did the people in Khashaba's village welcome him ? - (g) Did the Principal get his house back again ? - 2.
+Listen to the following carefully and write them down. - \ wrestler \ youngest \ taught \ people \ facilities - 3.
+Look at the following words carefully and copy them in your notebook. - especially competition encouraged differences - international participants immediately government - 4.
+Use two or more letters from the word to make other words.
+Example : heard - he, are, ear, hear, head, red, dare, hare - wrestling wrestler therefore - national motherland

 - 5. Read the words aloud and find the odd-man-out in each group.

-- catch match watch
+- \ catch match watch

-- some come home
+\ some come home

-- that chat what
+\ that chat what

-- five give dive

-- those nose lose
+\ those nose lose

-- here there where
+\ here there where

 - 6. Read the following sentences.
 On each sentence, frame a question starting with the given word.

-- (a) Khashaba loved to watch wrestling bouts.